elenderg/PAL-1000/instruções de compilação.md

 `Attach address loading code to the fragment's code given the fragment's variable.  \ put address into edx `

-`If the fragment's variable is nil, abort with "_Internal error - transmogrify a fragment (load eax)"; exit.`
+`If the fragment's variable is nil, abort with "Internal error - transmogrify a fragment (load eax)"; exit.`

-`If the fragment's variable's type is nil, abort with "_Internal error 2 - transmogrify a fragment (load eax)"; exit.`
+`If the fragment's variable's type is nil, abort with "Internal error 2 - transmogrify a fragment (load eax)"; exit.`

-`If the fragment's variable's type's length is not 4, abort with "_Internal error 3 - transmogrify a fragment (load eax)"; exit.`
+`If the fragment's variable's type's length is not 4, abort with "Internal error 3 - transmogrify a fragment (load eax)"; exit.`

 `Attach $8B02 to the fragment's code. \ mov eax,[edx]`